kqr/kqr.github.com/_posts/2013-02-07-part-10-compilation-and-comments.md

 And then you should have an executable program with the same name as your Haskell source file.
 It is that easy!

 The reason I choose to work in <abbr>ghc</abbr>i is that it makes it really convenient to experiment with expressions and values as I am programming.
 Contrary to popular belief, I don't know everything.
 A lot of things I figure out by playing around with <abbr>ghc</abbr>i as I go.
 You should do the same.
-Not all programming languages have support for an interactive prompt like that, so it is a privilege worth appreciating to have it.
+Not all programming languages have support for an interactive prompt like that, so having it is a privilege worth appreciating.